 - Multi-Seed Crackers: the flavor of these crackers is very similar to these nut & seed crackers – neutral and slightly nutty.
 However, the texture is very different – these multi-seed crackers are light and delicate (while nut & seed crackers are quite sturdy).

 - Chia Seed Crackers: if you’re looking for seed crackers with a bread-like texture, this recipe is it!
 These crackers have a slightly sweet, nutty flavor and a crunchy, bread-like texture.
 They are also sturdy enough to scoop up the thickest dip.

 If you try any of these recipes, please, leave a comment and rate the recipe below.
 It always means a lot when you do.

 Nut and Seed Crackers

-- Divide the dough in half (or thirds if you want really thin crackers).
-Place the dough in between two pieces of parchment paper.
+- Roll out the dough.
+Divide the dough into thirds.
+Place the first third of the dough in between two pieces of parchment paper.
 Using a rolling pin, firmly roll out the dough into a thin sheet.
-Remove top layer of baking paper and using the tip of a knife, score the dough into shapes you like (I chose large rectangles but it’s up to you).
-Repeat with remaining half of dough.
+Remove top layer of baking paper and using the tip of a knife, score the dough into shapes you like (I chose triangles but it’s up to you).
+Repeat with remaining dough.

 - Bake.
 Slide the parchment paper with the dough onto a baking sheet and bake for 20 minutes.
 Remove the cookie sheet from oven, flip the whole cracker over* (if it breaks a bit, don’t worry!) and peel the parchment paper off of the back.
 Bake for another 10 minutes, until crispy and golden around the edges.

 - Cool.
 Transfer the baked/dehydrated crackers onto a cooling rack and let cool completely.
 Then break the cracker along the scored lines.